Cults Myths and Legends of Ancient Sicily

 In Sicily a popular motto is even more explicit:

-Cui rises of vinu you say: long live Sammartinu!
+Cui rises from vinu you say: long live Sammartinu!

 During the Sicilian folk festivals in honor of S. Martino, the barrels with the new wine are opened and, again in his honor, the wine glasses are raised in competitions that resemble those once dedicated to Bacchus, there are many similarities with the Antesterie Greek.